prodigymike/twitter-sentiment-cnn/README.md

 # Twitter sentiment classification by Daniele Grattarola

+> **This is a work in progress!**

-ProdigyMike says: I've extended this to work with Tensorflow Model Server.
+**ProdigyMike says:** I've extended this to work with Tensorflow Model Server.
 In this pursuit, I also had to improve to export images that work with Tensorflow Model Server.

+**ProdigyMike also says:** I'm new to Python, so some of my code may be a bit jacked up for the time being.

 This is a TensorFlow implementation of a convolutional neural network (CNN) to perform sentiment classification on tweets.